 Lastly, due to how these varieties differ in their astringency, the way they are prepared and eaten is also quite different.

-Fuyu persimmons, on the other hand, can be eaten when firm and will be crisp and sweet.
+Fuyu persimmons, on the other hand, can be eaten when firm (and soft) and will be crisp and sweet.
 Fuyus can be enjoyed raw on their own or sliced and added to salads, sliced and roasted for a sweet and savory side dish or blended into smoothies.

 For hachiya persimmons, again, make sure to wait until they are incredibly soft before you eat them (remember - you want the fruit to feel like a water balloon).
 Many folks, after waiting until their hachiyas are very, very ripe, dig in to the fruit's creamy interior simply with a spoon and eat it plain or mix it in to yogurt or oatmeal for some added sweetness.
 Due to a perfectly ripe hachiya persimmon's texture, these fruits are also good for making baked goods like muffins, cookies and breads.